jfpoilpret/fast-arduino-lib/README.md

 - MCP3008 8-channel Analog-Digital Converter (SPI-based) and other chips from the same family
 - HC-SR04 sonar device support in synchronous and asynchronous modes
 - VL53L0X laser distance sensor device (I2C-based)
-- Grove 125KHz RFID reader (version 1.9-alpha)
+- Grove 125KHz RFID reader (both UARX and Wiegand modes supported)

 As of now, the following platforms are supported (and tested):